Mont Dauphin

 Lunette d'Arcon

-Originally built between 1728 and 1731, it was a demi-lune designed to eliminate dead ground not visible from the main fort.
+An outwork originally built here between 1728 and 1731 was a demi-lune designed to eliminate dead ground not visible from the main fort.
 In 1791 it was transformed and improved by General d'Arcon, becoming the Lunette d'Arcon.
 Two other planned lunettes were not built.
 Named after its inventor, a veteran of the Seven Years War, the lunette was innovative in its time and influenced fort design elsewhere.
 Linked to the fortress by an underground passage, the lunette has firing ports to its rear in a multi-story circular structure designed as living quarters.
-A traverse running down the center of the lunette served as a magazine, separating parapet into two sides.
-The underground passage from the main fortress continues forward to a casemate inside the lunette's counterscarp - allowing defenders to fire along both sides the ditch.
+A traverse running down the center of the lunette served as a magazine, separating the parapet into two sides and protecting men on each side from fire from their rear.
+Beyond the traverse, the underground passage from the main fortress continues forward to a casemate inside the lunette's counterscarp - allowing defenders to fire along both sides the ditch.
 Additional tunnels - countermines - extended in three directions from the lunette to protect against enemy tunneling.

-The fort included a church, visible in the center of the panorama, but it was never completed.
+The fortress included a church, but it was never completed.
 Begun in 1697, there was a lack of money and never a large enough population.
 Incomplete, it is oddly shaped as a result - too high for its length, too short for its height.

 From atop a rock pile you can see the buildings that we just talked about.
 To the right the mounds of earth are firing positions for guns, built beginning in 1873.
 Bunkers inside sheltered the gunners and ammunition.